Lifestyle changes can reduce risk of developing dementia by a third

-Whilst dementia is a very serious subject, there are many fun tweaks that can be incorporated into everyday early life to help reduce the risk of developing the disease in the future.
-These tweaks should be incorporated in conjunction with a healthy diet and lifestyle and include weekly dancing, daily laughing, socialising, brain workouts, learning a musical instrument and getting 6-8 hours of quality sleep every night.
+Dementia is a serious subject.
+However, there are fun daily activities that could help reduce the risk of developing the disease in the future.
+Incorporate these tweaks with a healthy diet and lifestyle.
+For example: weekly dancing, daily laughing, socialising, brain workouts and learning a musical instrument.
+Sleep is also very important.
+We recommend 6-8 hours of quality sleep every night.

 Exercise is very important in maintaining a healthy brain and body.
-Dr Rodda advises vigorous exercise three times a week for 20 minutes (very easy to fit into a weekly routine) or moderate exercise five times a week for 40 minutes to help reduce the risk of dementia in the long term.
+Dr Rodda advises vigorous exercise three times a week for 20 minutes or moderate exercise five times a week for 40 minutes to help reduce the risk of dementia in the long term.
 Switch one or two of your weekly workouts to dancing for optimal cognitive benefits!